-Connect one million people in the developing world to basic computer work while raising them up as leaders to address poverty in their own communities.
+We're on a mission to connect one million people in the developing world to digital-age work, while raising them up as leaders to address poverty in their own communities.

-Now everyone has instant access to a workforce in the cloud.
-No more hiring, training, managing - just high quality results in near real-time.
+Now everyone can access a cloud-based, on-demand workforce.
+No more overinvesting in hiring, training, managing - just high quality results in near real-time.

 A Simple Idea to Change The World